 Although an Australian design, the American influence was clear both in the way the car looked and the way the VH was engineered, with a relatively simple suspension system and large, unstressed engines designed for long distance cruising rather than short bursts of activity on small congested roads.

 Enter the Charger…

 In 1962, Valiant had stood for performance in the Australian market.
 By 1971, it had become a conservative and rather staid family car.
-Enter the Charger.
-Built on a shorter wheel base, with a clean, sporty look, it was 130 kg lighter than any Valiant sedan but it still had room for five.
-The VH Charger 770, with a 5210cc V8 engine, was according to some sources offered for sale in Britain but never appeared in the weekly price lists published in British motoring magazines.
-It did however feature on the company’s 1970 Motor Show stand.
+Enter the Charger… Built on a shorter wheel base, with a clean, sporty look, it was 130 kg lighter than any Valiant sedan but it still had room for five.
+The VH Charger 770, with a 5210cc V8 engine was, according to some sources, offered for sale in Britain but never appeared in the weekly price lists published in British motoring magazines.
+However, it did feature on the company’s 1970 Motor Show stand.

-The long wheel base models in the VH, VJ and VK series were known as CH, CJ and CK.
-These long wheel base models were known as the ‘Chrysler by Chrysler’ and were loaded up with luxury items unseen in Australian made cars.
-They were available as a four door saloon or as a 2 door hardtop and looked like stretched Valiants.
+The long-wheel base models in the VH, VJ and VK series were known as CH, CJ and CK.
+These long-wheel base models were known as the ‘Chrysler by Chrysler’ and were loaded up with luxury items unseen in Australian made cars.
+They were available as a four-door saloon or as a two-door hardtop and looked like stretched Valiants.
 They were introduced as a replacement for Chrysler Australia’s previous ‘top-of-the-range’ offering, the Dodge Phoenix, which was imported to Australia as a CKD kit and assembled using some Australian Valiant parts.

 Recognition at last…